ofithcheallaigh/orchid_hammer/README.md

 # Introduction
 ## Updates

+**Update 10: 5 October 2024**
+- Removed `tkinter from the requirements file; 'tkinter' is native to Python

 **Update 9: 12 September 2024**
 - Added requirements file which can be used to install `tkinter` and `transformers`.
 - Added Wiki page with small section on how to install packages from the requirements file.